stutipandey20/Bank-Management-System/README.md

 **Concepts:** Object-Oriented Programming (OOP), File Handling, Database Management **Libraries:**
     os: Used for file handling operations.
-    pickle or json (optional): For saving and loading account data persistently.

 ## Prerequisites
 1. Python 3.x installed on your system.